Should Your Child See a Doctor?

 - Viral Rash.
 Most rashes are part of a viral illness.
 Viral rashes usually have small pink spots.
 They occur on both sides of the chest, stomach and back.
 Your child may also have a fever with some diarrhea or cold symptoms.
 They last 2 or 3 days.
 More common in the summer.

 - Hand-Foot and-Mouth Disease.
-A viral rash with a distinctive pattern. see that Care Guide
+A viral rash with a distinctive pattern.
+It starts with tiny red spots and blisters on the palms and soles. (see that Care Guide)

 - Scarlet Fever.
 Scarlet Fever is a speckled, red rash all over.
 Caused by the Strep bacteria.
 Starts on upper chest and quickly spreads to lower chest and stomach.
 No more serious than a Strep throat infection without a rash.

 - Drug Rash.
 Most rashes that start while taking an antibiotic are viral rashes.
-Only 10% turn out to be drug rashes. see details below
+Only 10% turn out to be allergic drug rashes. (see details below)

 - Heat Rash.
 A fine pink rash caused by overheating.
 Mainly involves neck, chest and upper back.